espero-soft/Faker/README.md

 # Faker

-Faker is a PHP library that generates fake Media data for you.
-Whether you need to bootstrap your database, create good-looking XML documents, fill-in your persistence to stress test it, or anonymize data taken from a production service, Faker is for you.
+Faker is a PHP library that generates fake data for you.
+Whether you need to bootstrap your database, create good-looking HTML documents, fill-in your persistence to stress test it, or anonymize data taken from a production service, Faker is for you.

 It's heavily inspired by Perl's [Data::Faker](https://metacpan.org/pod/Data::Faker), and by Ruby's [Faker](https://rubygems.org/gems/faker).